angeloskath/simple-3dviz/README.md

 spheres_sizes = np.ones(centers.shape[0])*0.02
 ```

-## Keybord and Mouse Controls for the Scene Viewer
+## Keyboard and Mouse Controls for the Scene Viewer

-When using the scene viewer via the `show` fuction, it is possible to
+When using the scene viewer via the `show()` function, it is possible to
-perform various actions either using the mouse of the keybord.
+perform various actions either using the mouse of the keyboard.

 - Rotate: Press the left button click
 - Pan: Press the middle button click
 - Zoom in/out: Scroll the mouse wheel

 The available keyboard commands are:
-- `R`: Reports the camera position, its vieweing direction and the the 3d
+- `R`: Reports the camera position, its viewing direction and the 3d
   direction that indicates which direction is "up" at the current timestamp.
 - `T`: Make sure that the triangles will be sorted so that the transparency
   works as well.